makersacademy/chitter-challenge/README.md

 * Flash notices & welcome/goodbye messages (they're currently hidden)
 * Tests can be tidied up and refactored quite a bit
-* Email logic needs to be extracted out into a module & tested!!
+* Email logic needs to be tested!!
 * controllers & more partials can be extracted out into separate files
 * Add responsiveness to the design